 If a New Style JSA claimant starts work and earns more than their award of New Style JSA plus the appropriate earnings disregard, they will not be paid any New Style JSA and their claim will terminate.
-(A claimant with a dual claim may still be entitled to Universal Credit and the work allowance and earnings taper will apply.)
+However, a claimant with a dual claim may still be entitled to Universal Credit and the appropriate Work Allowance and Earnings Taper will apply.